 Medicare Part D has something called the donut hole, which is a coverage gap that temporarily limits how much the plan covers for prescriptions.
 Not everyone enters the gap, but it is still important to understand the limits and what your plan, and you, will pay.

-In 2023, once you and your plan have spent $4,660 on covered prescription drugs, you enter the donut hole.
-When you hit this gap, you pay no higher than 25 percent of the cost for the brand-name medications your plan covers.
+In 2024, once you and your plan have spent $5,030 on covered prescription drugs, you enter the donut hole.
+When you hit this gap, you pay no higher than 25% of the cost for the prescription medications your plan covers.
 Some plans may have lower costs.
 The discount is taken off the price your plan sets for the prescription.

-However, though you don't pay more than 25 percent of the price, almost the entire cost of the medication counts as an out-of-pocket cost.
+However, though you don't pay more than 25% of the price, almost the entire cost of the medication counts as an out-of-pocket cost.
 This helps you to leave the coverage gap.

 Items that count towards the coverage gap: